Briefing

 For years, getting an AI agent to read the live web was a plumbing job.
 Every framework rolled its own scraper, every team patched around blocked requests and broken page formats, and none of it travelled when you switched tools.
 The work was real, but almost none of it was the work you actually wanted to do.

 The Model Context Protocol (MCP) is changing that by giving agents and tools a shared language.
-And Firecrawl's MCP server has become one of the more popular ways for an agent to go and fetch a page, riding on the back of a project that now carries more than 130,000 GitHub stars.
+And Firecrawl's MCP server (opens in a new tab) has become one of the more popular ways for an agent to go and fetch a page, riding on the back of a project that now carries more than 130,000 GitHub stars (opens in a new tab).

 For an Australian business team, the practical upshot is this: the tools you already use to build or run agents can browse the web through one well-maintained service, instead of each app reinventing the same fragile scraper.
 Less glue code, fewer surprises, and a setup that moves with you when your stack changes.